How planning decisions are made

 A case officer in the council deals with your planning application.
 They carry out site inspections and can meet you and other interested parties to resolve problems.

 The case officer prepares a report which includes planning issues relevant to your application and any consultations.

 Development Management Group meeting

 Development Management Group discusses the report at their monthly meeting, chaired by an authorised officer.

 Once work on the planning application is complete, including a site inspection and consideration by the Development Management Group, an opinion on the application is formed.

 The council should make a decision on your application within eight weeks.
-Large or complex applications may take longer.
-Your local planning office should be able to give you an idea about the likely timetable.
-If your application is not determined within eight weeks, you can appeal to the Planning Appeals Commission.
+But it can take longer to decide large or complex applications.
+The local planning office can tell you more about timetables.
+If your application isn't determined within eight weeks, you can appeal to the Planning Appeals Commission.

-If the council refuses an application for planning permission or grants permission, but only under certain conditions which the applicant finds unacceptable, the applicant can make an appeal and have the matter determined by the Planning Appeals Commission.
+If the council refuses a planning application or grants permission only under certain conditions, the applicant can appeal the decision to the Planning Appeals Commission.